 We offer a comprehensive research and teaching program with a focus on commercial law and regulation in the Asia-Pacific region.
 Our Department provides Monash Business School students with the unique opportunity to learn from staff focused specifically on business law.
-For this reason, our active and high quality doctoral program has been recognised as one of the world's best, attracting high quality PhD students from four continents.
+In our doctoral program, we support students to combine traditional legal methods with empirical, socio-legal and interdisciplinary approaches to research.
+For this reason, we attract high quality PhD students from around the world.

 Rigorous research designed to foster debate

 We have a strong reputation for publishing in leading Australian and international journals and are actively engaged in policy debate.
 We are involved in consulting work for Australian regulators, Government agencies, industry bodies and law firms.
 Our staff regularly advocate for evidence-based changes to laws and regulations through submissions to Parliamentary enquiries, law reform commissions and other public forums.
 We have influenced changes to law and policy in a wide range of business law areas, including illegal phoenix activity, enterprise bargaining, class actions and natural resources taxation.